datakaveri/iudx-deployment/K8s-deployment/K8s-cluster/addons/velero/aws/README.md

 ## Migrate persistent volumes across aws availability zone

 Creating volumes from a snapshot across availability zones isn't natively supported by velero as of v1.10.1.
-As a work-around, the following [script](./velero-change-aws-az.sh) can be used to manually change the snapshot and persistent volume manifests to create the volume in correct availability zone.
+As a work-around (suggestions taken from [velero issue](https://github.com/vmware-tanzu/velero/issues/1624#issuecomment-541476780)), the following [script](./velero-change-aws-az.sh) can be used to manually change the snapshot and persistent volume manifests to create the volume in correct availability zone.

 - Requires aws cli to be installed and configured with s3 access